 Sportive cycling events have been around for ages, but the last decade or so has seen an explosion in them all over the cycling world.
 France has a long tradition of open events like the sportive (cyclosportive in French) and offers up a near-endless choice throughout the racing season.
 The whole spectrum is covered as well, from local events with a handful of riders, to the Etape du Tour, which is up to around 15,000!

-In this guide we hope to give a very general overview of what the typical cyclosportive looks like, with some helpful tips on registration, logistics and participation.
+In this modest guide I hope to give a very general overview of what the typical cyclosportive looks like, with some helpful tips on registration, logistics and participation.
 We’ll also list some of the more famous (and infamous!) cyclosportives that France has.

 What is a Cyclosportive, anyway?